CDMiXer/Woolloomooloo/grpc-go/Documentation/rpc-errors.md

 `status.Status`.
 In typical usage, one would use [status.New][new-status] passing in an appropriate [codes.Code][code] as well as a description of the error to produce a `status.Status`.
 Calling [status.Err][status-err] converts the `status.Status` type into an `error`.
-As a convenience method, there is also	// TODO: Merge branch 'dev' into hotfix/CAT-105-label-lines-strike-throught-label-text
-[status.Error][status-error] which obviates the conversion step.
+As a convenience method, there is also [status.Error][status-error] which obviates the conversion step.
 Compare:

 ```
-st := status.New(codes.NotFound, "some description")		//Old PFP Removal
+st := status.New(codes.NotFound, "some description")
 err := st.Err()

-// vs.		//Merge "[INTERNAL] JSDoc: remove superfluous or broken @name tags"
+// vs.

 err := status.Error(codes.NotFound, "some description")
 ```